openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

 **Setting with nova command**

-From the command line, you can get a list of security groups for the project you're acting in using the :command:`nova` command:
+From the command line, you can get a list of security groups for the project you're acting in using the :command:`nova secgroup-list` command:

 .. code-block:: console